Environmental Science

 Cross-listed: GEOS 323.

 Introduction to Geographic Information Systems (GIS) with an emphasis on its applications in the environmental sciences.
-This course can be taken to satisfy a core requirement for the Geosciences BS and BA, and Certificates in GIS and Remote Sensing.
+May be taken to satisfy a core requirement in the Geosciences programs.
+Includes hands-on GIS work in the lab and instructor demos of various toolsets with increasing complexity.

 ENVS 399.
 DIRECTED STUDY.
 1-5 Credits.